 The Salisbury Crags:

 This photo below shows off the famous “Salisbury Crags”.
-Despite how it looks, this is a far easier climb than going to the summit of Arthur’s Seat Edinburgh itself.
+Despite how it looks, this is a far easier climb than going to the summit.
 It is a a very wide path, gentle slop and on your way down you get an excellent view of Holyrood Palace.

 You can also see the map above where it is clearly labelled “The Salisbury Crags” and you can see how this leads straight to Holyrood Palace.